teadjs/tead/README.md

 npm i -D tead
 ```

-Then add tead as the test script in your `package.json`:
+Then add Tead as the test script in your `package.json`:

 ```json
 "scripts": {